drudru/rq-old/README.md

 env_vars             | Hash of environment variables and values set before calling `exec()`, default empty coalesce_params      | Array of param numbers.
 Coalesce messages if they have identical parameters, default [] blocking_params      | Array of param numbers.
-Run one message with identical parameters at a time, default [] schedule             | Array of hashes of cron-like scheduled jobs schedule[]: **cron** | A cron-like five element recurring schedule, see crontab(5) schedule[]: paramN   | Optional param1-param4 will be passed to each scheduled job
+Run one message with identical parameters at a time, default []

 _Fields in **bold** are mandatory, all others are optional._